spurll/vote/readme.md

 Vote
 ====

 A web application that allows users to place votes by ranking several options.
 Once votes are placed, the selection algorithm is highly configurable.
 Written in Python 3 (using Flask and SQLAlchemy) and JavaScript (using Sortable).
-Authentication is done via LDAP. voting system that makes use of a basic scoring (voting) method to select a restaurant to order lunch from or a game to play (or any number of other things).
+Authentication is done via LDAP.
 Can also send reminders and results via Slack messages.

 Usage
 =====